Last Updated December 23rd, 2019

 - With your consent, for example if you contact us and ask for more information about the Service, request a trial or indicate that you wish to receive marketing updates about the Service, Chronicle or other Chronicle affiliates.

-- To perform or take steps to enter a contract, with you or others, for example to qualify a potential customer for a trial, or to provide premium services;
+- To perform or take steps to enter into a contract, for example to evalute a potential customer for premium services.

 - To comply with legal obligations applicable to us, Chronicle or other Chronicle affiliates, or based on our legitimate interests, or the legitimate interests of our third parties, as outlined below.

 Measures to offset any potential harm to private individuals that could be adversely affected by our incidental processing of personal information: We have implemented the following measures and built various tools and internal processes to protect individuals in conjunction with the way that the Service may process personal information:

-- We take steps to anonymise or partially anonymise any personal information contained in publicly available metadata;
+- We take steps to anonymize or partially anonymize any personal information contained in publicly available metadata.

 Our partners and customers may have access to the raw data contained in Samples uploaded to the Service.
 This access is necessary to allow them, in the case of our partners who are antivirus companies, to provide malware verdicts corresponding to uploaded Samples requested by the user, and for all of them, to advance the legitimate interest of performing advanced security analytics on all Samples, including those which may contain personal information, to advance the security threat industry and protect the Community as a whole.
 Please see Your Rights below for the rights you have if you believe we hold personal information about you.